 Therefore, potatoes, which are cold-resistant and can be grown even in poor soil, have been traditionally eaten as a staple food as an alternative to wheat bread.

-Because they can be stored for long periods of time, they were also an important source of nutrition for the Scandinavian people during the winter months when crops could not be harvested.
+Because they can be stored for long periods, they were also an essential source of nutrition for the Scandinavian people during the winter months when crops could not be harvested.

 The name of the Hasselback potatoes dish also comes from the “Hasselbacken Hotel and Restaurant” in Stockholm, Sweden.